-- One button will say "Switch to Formatted Report" which will allow you to display the facility formatted report if clicked. - 2.
-The second button will say "Switch to Segment Report" which will allow you to display the single segment text report if clicked.
+- 1. One button will say "Switch to Formatted Report" which will allow you to display the facility formatted report if clicked. - The second button will say "Switch to Segment Report" which will allow you to display the single segment text report if clicked.
 It will also bring up two drop down menus; one for Segment and one for Analysis Period.
 This will allow you to display the report for specific segments within the facility and for specific analysis periods. - 3.
-The last button will say "Heat Map Report" which will allow you to display the facility heat map report if clicked.
+The third button will say "Heat Map Report" which will allow you to display the facility heat map report if clicked.
 This will add a drop-down menu for Additional Tables which will allow you to add more heat map tables for different performance measures to display.
 A 'Show Detailed Heat Map' checkbox will also be available to specify if a detailed heat map is desired.
 When checked, values will be shown in each individual cell.
-When unchecked, a legend will be provided and each of the heat map tables will only show colored cells without values inside.

-vi.
-If a facility analysis is the current analysis and the segment formatted report is currently being displayed, three toggle buttons along with two drop down menus and an 'All Segment' checkbox will be displayed.
+When unchecked, a legend will be provided and each of the heat map tables will only show colored cells without values inside. - 4.
+If safety results are set in the Default Settings to show on the reports, an additional "Update Safety Results" button will be available to update the safety results on the report when changes are made to any inputs. - vi.
+If a facility analysis is the current analysis and the segment formatted report is currently being displayed, a few buttons along with two drop down menus and an 'All Segments' checkbox will be displayed.
 The two drop down menus allow you to specify the specific segment within the facility and specific analysis period to display in the current report.
 The 'All Segments' checkbox allows you to display the individual segment reports for all segments within the facility.

 - 1. One button will say "Switch to Text Report" which will allow you to display the segment text report if clicked.
 This will also remove the 'All Segments' checkbox. - The second button will say "Switch to Facility Report" which will allow you to display the facility formatted report if clicked.
 This will also remove the two drop down menus and checkbox. - 3.
-The last button will say "Heat Map Report" which will allow you to display the facility heat map report if clicked.
+The third button will say "Heat Map Report" which will allow you to display the facility heat map report if clicked.
 This will remove the two drop down menus and checkbox; however, it will add another drop-down menu for Additional Tables which will allow you to add more heat map tables for different performance measures to the display.
 A 'Show Detailed Heat Map' checkbox will also be available to specify if a detailed heat map is desired.
 When checked, values will be shown in each individual cell.
-When unchecked, a legend will be provided and each of the heat map tables will only show colored cells without values inside.

-vii.
-If a facility analysis is the current analysis and the segment text report is currently being displayed, three toggle buttons along with two drop down menus will be displayed.
+When unchecked, a legend will be provided and each of the heat map tables will only show colored cells without values inside. - 4.
+If safety results are set in the Default Settings to show on the reports, an additional "Update Safety Results" button will be available to update the safety results on the report when changes are made to any inputs. - vii.
+If a facility analysis is the current analysis and the segment text report is currently being displayed, a few buttons along with two drop down menus will be displayed.
 The two drop down menus allow you to specify the specific segment within the facility and specific analysis period to display in the current report.